July 8, 2024

 by Amy Stuntz

-While compensation remained the most important factor for U.S. job seekers in both 2021 and 2022 (according to Statista Research Department), I think you’ll find insurance organizations offer lots of creative things beyond salary to attract experienced professionals.
+In a poll Capstone ran in May 2024, 61% of respondents said that compensation is the most important part of a job offer.
+But I think you’ll also find that insurance organizations offer lots of creative things beyond salary to attract experienced professionals.
 If you’re considering a career change and wonder “Can I find a remote job?” or “How good is the PTO from one place to another?” then here are things we’ve seen from carriers and agencies to make an enticing job offer.

 PTO in Smaller Increments